BayCare Medical Group Leadership

 HaiDang Hoang, DO, is board certified in Family Medicine and is currently the Primary Care Medical Director for Polk and East Hillsborough Counties.
 He graduated from University of South Florida with a Bachelor of Science degree in Chemical Engineering and Philadelphia College of Osteopathic Medicine with a Doctor of Osteopathic Medicine (DO) degree.
 He completed his residency at St. Petersburg General Hospital where he also served as the Chief Resident.

 Dr. Hoang has a strong interest in physician leadership.
-He is a Certified Physician Executive (CPE) and earned a Master of Medical Management (MMM) from University of Southern California.
-He will graduate from University of Florida-College of Business in 4/2019 with a Master of Business Administration (MBA) degree and Florida State University-College of Law in 4/2020 with a Juris Master (JM) degree in Healthcare Regulation.
+He is a Certified Physician Executive (CPE) and earned a Master of Medical Management (MMM) from University of Southern California and graduated from University of Florida-College of Business in 2019 with a Master of Business Administration (MBA) degree and Florida State University-College of Law in 2020 with a Juris Master (JM) degree in Healthcare Regulation.
 He is a current member of the American College of Healthcare Executives and the American Association for Physician Leadership.

 Kevin Garner, MD, FACC - Medical Director, Medical Specialties